 Who pays for the medical care?

 The teaching hospital spends thousand of dollars every year on the care and treatment of injured wildlife.
+Since 2010, our wildlife caseload has grown dramatically.
 People who bring in injured animals usually do not (or cannot) pay for the animal's treatment.
-The center receives no federal, state or local government funds to cover this expense.

 How can you help?